Shared by A Flokk family · 7 days · 21 activities

 Restaurant Le Belvédère du Saleve

 At the cable car summit station, this mountain restaurant serves Savoyard food including tartiflette, cheese fondue, and grilled meats with a terrace overlooking Geneva.
-Arrive before 12:30 to secure
+Arrive before 12:30 to secure an outdoor table on busy weekends.

 Telepherique du Saleve